-A&D Connect is very easy to navigate.
+A&D Heart Track is very easy to navigate.
 There is a 3 bar icon at the upper left of the application screen.
 This is the primary navigation key.
 Tapping this icon will cause the menu to slide in from the left.
 You will find various options for device setup, settings for goals, link to your dashboard, etc. You can see historical data by navigating to the dashboard and selecting a device, then tapping the arrows to the left or right of the date to view previous dates.
 You can also swipe from right to left to see trending and graphed data.

 There is an incorrect weight reading in my history.